 Hear From Current and Former Students

-On faculty: “I think the professors are the biggest strength of FDU’s MPH program.
-I wasn’t sure what to expect when I began this program, but the connections I have made with my professors, and the level at which my professors have taught have more than exceeded my expectations.”
+“I think the professors are the biggest strength of FDU’s MPH program.
+I wasn’t sure what to expect when I began this program, but the connections I have made with my professors, and the level at which my professors have taught have more than exceeded my expectations.” – Margaret Hoover

-On career impact: “Earning my MPH degree has impacted my career significantly.
-I recently obtained a higher-level position working as the Continuing Education Coordinator for the National Commission of Health Education Credentialing (NCHEC).
+“Earning my MPH degree has impacted my career significantly.
+I recently obtained a higher-level position working as the continuing Education Coordinator for the National Commission of Health Education Credentialing (NCHEC).
 I qualified for this position once I passed the Certified Health Education Specialist (CHES) exam in May of 2022.
-It was the director of the FDU MPH program that encouraged me to take the CHES exam and accept a new opportunity.”
+It was the director of the FDU MPH program that encouraged me to take the CHES exam and accept a new opportunity.” – Kaitlyn Matthews

-On the curriculum: “Before entering the MPH program, I had a vague sense of what the public health industry and healthcare consisted of.
+“Before entering the MPH program, I had a vague sense of what the public health industry and health-care consisted of.
 Going through the courses I have taken so far, it provided better insight into those areas.
-I was able to learn the intricacies of how healthcare functioned.
+I was able to learn the intricacies of how healthcare functions.
 Going through the covid pandemic also provided a lens to how public health officials went about addressing this issue.
-Understanding the rationalities behind certain decisions was explained with the course material provided in the MPH curriculum.”
+Understanding the rationalities behind certain decisions was explained with the course material provided in the MPH curriculum.” – Alejandro Melendez

 To be considered for admission into this program, please submit the following: